developmentseed/segment-anything-services/README.md

 ### (Potentially) Frequently Asked Questions
 Q: What GPUs was this tested with?

-A: The encoder and decoder were tested with a 1080 Ti (Pascal) and 3090 (Ampere).
-Older Kepler GPUs such as K80s are not supported.
+A: The encoder and decoder are tested locally with a 1080 Ti (Pascal) and 3090 (Ampere).
+In production, the encoder runs on a p3.2xlarge (Tesla V100).
+Older Kepler GPUs such as K80s are not tested.
 See [this issue](https://github.com/developmentseed/segment-anything-services/issues/36) for guidance on adapting the docker images to work with Kepler series GPUs.

 Q: Why two services?